zs0302/Leary-lab-manual/README.md

 1. Training for IRB Approval:

-Go to [website](http://ecompliance.missouri.edu/login) to set up an eIRB account.
-Sign in and complete it.
+Go to this [website](http://ecompliance.missouri.edu/login) to set up an eIRB account.
+Sign in using your MU pawprint and password and complete it.
 After setting up your eIRB account, you will enter the Institutional Review Board Compliance Module in eIRB and under “Prerequisites” you will choose “Take IRB Training” as shown in the figure below.

 Then you will sign into the CITI Program and follow the enclosed IRB course instructions (Make sure you are affiliated with the University of Missouri- Columbia).

 Once you have completed the IRB training, you will need to add the GCP training and follow the GCP instructions next to “IRB course instructions”.
 The page of IRB course instructions and GCP instructions are shown in the figure below.

-When you complete it, you need to email the certificate to Vicki/Director.
+When you complete these trainings, save your completion certificates as pdf files and email to Ms. Vicki Jones (jonesvicki@health.missouri.edu) and cc Dr. Leary.

-2. Training for NIS/HCUP:
+2. DUA for NIS/HCUP:

 NIS/HCUP training is located here: [website](https://www.hcup-us.ahrq.gov/tech_assist/dua.jsp).
 There are two versions of HCUP training courses, one is a current version, alternative is a text version.
 You can choose one of them.
 Stats volunteers will need to fill out and sign data use agreement.
 Training certificates and data use agreements should be sent or given to Dr. Leary or Ms. Kyeong.